hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.store.md

 locales: en
 ---
 # hoodie.store
-**version:**      *> 0.1.0* <br />
+**version:**      *> 0.1.0* <br>
-**source:**       *hoodie/src/hoodie/store.js*<br />
+**source:**       *hoodie/src/hoodie/store.js*

+If you want to do anything with data in Hoodie, this is where it happens.

-***<br />after reading this you will know***
+**After reading this guide, you will know how to:**

-> - how to add objects
+- add objects
-> - how to find objects
+- find objects
-> - how to update objects
+- update objects
-> - how to remove objects
+- remove objects
-> - how to react on object changes
+- react to objects changing

 ## Introduction

-This modules defines the API that **hoodie.store** provides to add, find, update and remove objects.
-You can listen to object changes, e.g. to update your apps user interface. **hoodie.store** is user-specific, that means that a user can only access the objects of the current account.
-It works anonymously, too.
-Once signed up using the **hoodie.account** api, all objects get synchronized automatically, so it can be accessed from different devices.

-##### Notes
+One of the core features of any web app is being able to store and retreive data, and **hoodie.store** is your toolkit for any of these data-related operations.
+Hoodie is a bit special in that every user has their own private data store, which is private by default and syncs automatically between the users' clients and the server.
+Initally, your app will have no way to make data global or share it between users, but this functionality will be provided via [plugins](/en/plugins/).
+What it will do, however, is make sure each user's data is always synced between devices, and make sure all user data is available in the client for offline use.

+#### Things you should know before continuing

+If you haven't read up on how Hoodie works under the hood (sorry) and does all your data syncing, then [now would be a good time](/en/hoodieverse/how-hoodie-works.html).
+It's just a high-level guide that helps you understand the basic architecture and capabilities of Hoodie.

+It is also important to understand the [concept of type in Hoodie](/en/tutorials/#understanding-type), since it informs nearly all operations with data.

-> - storing and accessing objects with hoodie always means accessing your personal, local objects.
+Storing and accessing objects with hoodie always means accessing your personal, local objects.

-> - all stored objects have a fixed association to the user who created them.
-So you won't be able to access other user's objects by default.
+All stored objects have a fixed association to the user who created them.
+So you won't be able to access other users' objects by default.

-> - in order save objects to the server's store, you need to be logged in with a valid user.
+In order to automatically sync objects to the server's store, you need to be logged in with a valid user.
 Learn more about the hoodie user system at [**hoodie.account**](./hoodie.account.html).

 <a id="top"></a>

-## Methods
+### Methods

 - [store.add()](#storeadd)
 - [store.find()](#storefind)